SuperFluffy/bee-readme/README.md

 Please see
 [`bee/CONTRIBUTING.md`](https://github.com/iotaledger/bee/blob/master/CONTRIBUTING.md)
 for guidelines on how to contribute.
-Please note that we have a Review for Comments (RFC) process in place to propose, discuss, and vote on new features entering the Bee framework.
+Please note that we have a Request for Comments (RFC) process in place to propose, discuss, and vote on new features entering the Bee framework.
 You can find it at [`iotaledger/bee-rfcs`](https://github.com/iotaledger/bee-rfcs/).